igorskyflyer/npm-modern-module/README.md

 ✅ single codebase for you to mantain,
 <br>
-✅ codebase written in ES6,
+✅ codebase written in ES module style,
 <br>
 ✅ zero-config,
 <br>